arco-design/arco-design/CONTRIBUTING.md

 1. Run `yarn start` to start and preview site.
 1. Make changes to the codebase.
 Please add tests if applicable.
 1. Make sure the test suite passes with `yarn test`.
 To watch for specific changes in development, use `yarn test --watch TestName`.

+    Note: Running `yarn test` on your personal computer may be CPU-burning and even system-crashing.
+An alternative approach is:
+    1. Enable Github Action in your fork
+    2. Create a PR **within your fork** to trigger CI
+    3. View the test result in your fork

 1. If you made any `props` changes (i.e. `interface.ts` file), DON'T manually update `README` file under the component.
 Instead, run `yarn docgen` to generate the `README` file automatically.
 1. Commit your changes, adhering to the [Commit Guidelines](#commit-guidelines)
 1. Open a new pull request, [referencing corresponding issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) if available.